Cheltenham College

 Cheltenham College is a public school (fee-charging boarding and day school for pupils aged 13–18) in Cheltenham, Gloucestershire, England.
-The school opened in 1841 as a Church of England foundation and is known for its outstanding classical, military, and sporting traditions.
+The school opened in 1841 as a Church of England foundation and is known for its outstanding linguistic, military, and sporting traditions.

 History

-Two Cheltenham residents, G. S. Harcourt and J. S. Iredell, founded Cheltenham College in July 1841 to educate the sons of gentlemen.
+Two Cheltenham residents, G. S. Harcourt and J. S. Iredell, founded the college in July 1841 to educate the sons of gentlemen.
+The plan to establish a Proprietary Grammar School had been agreed at a meeting of residents at Harcourt's home on 9 November 1840.
 It originally opened in three houses along Bays Hill Terrace in the centre of the town.

-Within two years it had moved to its present site—with Boyne House as the first College Boarding House—and soon became known simply as Cheltenham College.
-Accepting both boarding and day boys, it was originally divided into Classical and Military sides until the mid-twentieth century.
+Within two years it had moved to its present site, with Boyne House as the first College Boarding House, and soon became known simply as Cheltenham College.
+Accepting both boarding and day boys, it was divided into Classical and Military sides until the mid-20th century.
 The 1893 book Great Public Schools by E. S. Skirving, S. R. James, and Henry Churchill Maxwell Lyte contained a chapter on each of what they considered England's ten greatest public schools; it included a chapter on Cheltenham College.
-It is now an independent fee paying school, governed by Cheltenham College Council.
-A few girls were admitted in 1969 and then in 1981 when the first girls' house opened, the Sixth Form became fully co educational.
-In 1998, girls were admitted to all other years, making the College fully co-educational.
+The college is now an independent fee paying school, governed by Cheltenham College Council.
+A few girls were admitted in 1969.
+In 1981 the first girls' house opened and the Sixth Form became fully co-educational.
+In 1998, girls were admitted to all other years.

 In 1865, a Junior Department was added to the main College buildings.
 In 1993 it opened its doors to girls and also opened a pre-Prep department, Kingfishers, for 3- to 7-year-olds.

-Work and service

-In the First World War 702 Old Cheltonians (former pupils) were killed in the service of their country, and a further 363 died in World War II.
-Cheltenham's military past is recognised by the fact that it is one of only three schools in England (the others being Eton College, founded in 1440, and the Duke of York's Royal Military School, founded in 1803) to have its own military colours (last presented in 2000 by The Princess Royal).
-Queen Victoria School in Dunblane, Scotland, also has Colours.

-The names of those Old Cheltonians killed in World War I are recorded in the College Chapel, completed in 1896, which to a degree resembles King's College Chapel, Cambridge and is one of the chapels of an English public school.
-The names of those killed in the World War II are displayed on the memorial in the College's dining hall.